Katsina Collates Citizens’ Needs in 361 Wards for 2026 Budget - THISDAYLIVE

 “It is pertinent to note that the reports and feedback from these town hall meetings will directly inform the preparation of the 2026 Budget.”

-Earlier, the state Commissioner for Budget and Economic Planning, Malik Anas, said Governor Radda remained committed to inclusive governance, citizens’ participation and community-driven development.
+Earlier, the state Commissioner for Budget and Economic Planning, Malik Anas, said Governor Radda remains committed to inclusive governance, citizens’ participation and community-driven development.

 Describing the town hall meetings as a strategic shift in the budget planning process, Anas said: “For too long, budgets were drawn with minimal consultation with the people they are meant to serve.
 Today, we are changing the narrative.”